UoN-Rambling-Hiking/RamblingHikingWebsite/content/elections/index.md

 ### Why I should be elected into the role

 I should be elected as Vice President because it is a natural progression from the roles I have had previously outside of RAMSOC, and I have the skills and enthusiasm required to succeed.

+---

+For any questions or queries about elections, please don't hesitate to get in touch with us!